badbatch/zod-config-builder/README.md

 Use the script below or its `build` equivalent to transform a config builder file into a file that default exports a literally typed object like the one in the following example.

-If you require native ESM support, use `NODE_OPTIONS="--loader ts-node/esm"` instead.
+If you require native ESM support, use `NODE_OPTIONS="--loader ts-node/esm"`.

 ```sh
 NODE_OPTIONS="--loader ts-node/register" npx zcb watch ./configBuilder.ts ./builtConfig.ts